durgadas311/cpnet-z80/README.md

 Console Device = LOCAL
 List Device = LOCAL
 ```
+## CPNET on SC131 and friends *

+The SC131 and for that matter all Z180 solutions that use the onboard ACSI sio ports will run into trouble with the
+missing modem control signals for port b.
+They are simply not supplied to the out side world, (sort of), the important
+one is hijacked by the SD driver (RomWBW) and the way the board is layed out.

+Good news is it works at 57600, so to run cpnet on your SC131, do the following.
+Install and build as above.  make NIC=serial HBA=rc-siob

+Your next test is to configure the B port as follows. b:mode com1: 57600,n,8,1

+Then set up the ~/cpnet-z80/contrib/CpnetSerialServer config file.
+cpnet_tty=/dev/ttyUSB2 57600
+cpnet_proto=BINARY
+cpnet_cid=01
+cpnet_server03=HostFileBdos

+Start the server with ./serialserver conf=config
+then start the CP/M network with the following.
+b:pip a:=c:ccp.spr
+cpnetldr
+network k:=c:[3]

+See server documentation for further details.

 From here you can copy/run/what ever the files on your pseudo drives.
 You can also
 copy/install from the pseudo drive.
 In addition any file you copy to the pseudo drive